haukegravenkamp/SAMWISE/README.md

 Using the code is best understood by looking at the examples, of which there are many in the 'example' folder.
 The subfolder 'publishedResults' contains numerical examples that have previously been published in a paper.
 Hence, they are well-validated and linked to the publication, so that you have easy access to the underlying theory.
 The folder 'demo' contains other practical examples.

 I selected a few particularly insightful examples that are documented in much detail.
-To learn all essential features of the code, I recommend going through these examples in order and read the comments in the input files.
+To learn all essential features of the code, I recommend going through these examples and read the comments in the input files.
 Each example only explains in detail the features that were not already discussed in a previous example; hence, it is recommended to study them in order:

 - \examples\demo\example_minimal.m
 - \examples\demo\example_plate_Brass.m